OctechSolutions/Aperture/ApertureStage3Report.md

 For project planning and keeping track of progress the following tools were used.

 - GitHub was used for version control of all implemented software.
 It also provides a log of all progress throughout all stages of development.
-Follow this link to visit the Aperture GitHub Repository maintained by Octech Solutions: https://github.com/OctechSolutions/Aperture.
-Check out branches and forks to view each member's contributions and the main branch history to see the application's development stages.
 - VS Code Editor was used as it can be easily integrated with git and makes pushing to and pulling from GitHub repositories easy.

 <span style="color:blue">*MORE ...*</span>